-- The BC Centre for Disease Control has issued Protecting Workers, Contractors, and Employers Working in the Natural Resource Sector During the COVID-19 Pandemic that might provide useful information for managing shared worker accommodations.
+- The BC Centre for Disease Control has issued Protecting Industrial Camp Workers, Contractors, and Employers Working in the Agricultural, Forestry, and Natural Resource Sectors During the COVID-19 Pandemic that might provide useful information for managing shared worker accommodations.

 - Develop policies restricting employees or others from employee housing if they are ill or require isolation.
 Develop a plan to manage staff who develop symptoms of COVID-19 while in staff accommodation.